Creating a Stay At Home Mom Schedule will change your life as a Stay At Home Mom (SAHM)!

 WOW!
 Huge statement right?!
 How do I know?
-Because it changed mine!
+Because it changed my life as a stay at home mom!

 1. Schedule Time for Chores

-A few chores each day are necessary to keep your house running smoothly.
-And if you do a little everyday, then you will find that you have far less to do in the end.
-It is a lot easier to quickly dust one room a day for a few minutes than it is to dust the whole house all at once.
+And if you do a little everyday, then you will find that you have far less to do all at once.
+It is a lot easier to quickly dust one room a day for a few minutes than it is to dust the whole house all in one day.

 It is our routine and it works wonders for getting the laundry done every day.